Theatre Alliance visits an imagined near-future with ‘Urinetown’

 Winston-Salem Theatre Alliance plans to visit an imagined not-so-distant future when it puts on its outdoor version of the musical satire, “Urinetown: The Musical.”
 The creation of Mark Hollman and Greg Kotis, the inventive musical won multiple awards when it appeared on Broadway in 2001.

-Jamie Lawson is directing the musical with the aid of Maggie Gallagher (music director) and John C. Wilson (choreography).
+Jamie Lawson is directing the musical with the aid of Maggie Gallagher (music director) and John C. Wilson (choreography, who is also acting).

 The musical’s publishing company describes “Urinetown” as a story about “a Gotham-like city where a terrible water shortage, caused by a 20-year drought, has led to a government-enforced ban on private toilets.
 The citizens must use public amenities, regulated by a single malevolent company that profits by charging admission for one of humanity’s most basic needs.
 Amid the people, a hero decides that he’s had enough and plans a revolution to lead them all to freedom.”